 Those who teach such things tell us that in order to have a successful business, we must differentiate ourselves from the crowd.

 With literally hundreds of photographers in every town and city across America and the world, this is more true now than every before.

 I believe that there is an inner and an outer.
 The inner is what affects the outer, not the other way around.
 There is a “bridal glow” that all brides get as the time to walk down the aisle approaches.
 They would have this glow even without the special hair and makeup touches, because that glow comes from within.
 It comes from the hopes and dreams and promises about to come true in a ritual almost as ancient as humans.
+My inner is that I do this work because I love it, and because I love my brides.
+If I didn’t enjoy this work, I would not be doing it.
 The outer is effected by the inner.